 The benefit of semen analysis should not be understated; however, it will not identify all male-related infertility factors and often additional testing is required.

 Blood samples may be taken to measure the levels of circulating hormones.
-Low levels can be indicative of particular problems, for example, low testosterone can be a sign of testicular failure; low testosterone, low follicle stimulating hormone and low luteinising hormone in combination, indicates a problem with the hypothalamic-pituitary axis (hypogonadotropic hypogonadism).
+Low levels can be indicative of particular problems, for example, low testosterone can be a sign of testicular failure or indicate an issue with the hypothalamic-pituitary axis.
 If this axis is disrupted it can hinder the release of sex hormones from the testes.

 Other tests include transrectal ultrasound and/or MRI to identify ejaculatory duct obstruction, and post-ejaculatory urinalysis to check for retrograde ejaculation.
 Whilst testicular biopsies used to be widely used as a diagnostic tool for male infertility, the limited information they provide, in addition to the invasive nature of the technique, means they are no longer used as standard.

-With such a wide spectrum of tests available, if a couple are struggling to conceive and the problem is thought to be with the male, identifying the issue, and hopefully resolving it, should be possible.
+With such a wide spectrum of tests available, if a couple are struggling to conceive and the problem is thought to be with the male, identifying the issue, and hopefully resolving it, is often possible.

 - Bieniek, J M, et al. “Seminal Biomarkers for the Evaluation of Male Infertility.”
 Asian Journal of Andrology, vol. 18, no. 3, 2016, pp. 426–433., doi:10.4103/1008-682X.175781.